November 23, 2025

 Youth Group & Kids Group

 Youth group (6-8pm) and kids Group (6-7:30pm) meet on Sunday evenings.
 Youth group is for students 6th-12th grade and kids group is for students in 1st-5th grade.
-Kids group is currently coordinated by Ellis Lankford while youth group is coordinated by Noah Trask.
-Kids Group is on break until fall.
+Kids group is currently coordinated by Angela Brewer while youth group is coordinated by Noah Trask.

 PRAYERS